 I’m not really into generic sponge cakes.
 They’re rarely moist, because recipes call for way too long oven times, and people tend to over bake them and/or hold back on the fat, making the cakes stale after just a couple of hours.
-And then there’s this idea that you definitely need chemical leaven (baking powder or baking soda) to make a cake fluffy.
-The problem with baking powder and baking soda, is that it does give the cake a chemical flavor.
-It can be minimized by carefully making sure that there’s just enough acid in there to neutralize the sodium bicarbonate, but I find that the method often fail.
-Unlike yeast leavened creations, where one could very much say “I like the yeasty notes”, I don’t think a lot of people would say “I like that metallic sodium bicarbonate flavors in there”.
-There’s something called Irish soda bread often with just that flavor.
-Not very good compared to a freshly baked sourdough loaf.
+And then there’s this idea that you definitely need chemical leaven to make a cake fluffy.
+The problem with baking powder and baking soda is that it does give the cake a chemical flavor.
+It can be minimized by making sure that there’s just enough acid in there to neutralize the sodium bicarbonate, but I find that the method often fails.
+Unlike yeast-leavened creations where one could say “I like the yeasty notes”, I don’t think many people would say “I like that metallic sodium bicarbonate flavors in there”.
 However, as a matter of fact, you can make a cake leavened mechanically by whipping air into it.
-And that’s exactly what we’re doing with this one.
+And that’s exactly what we’re doing with this lemon and olive oil cake.
 And the generous amount of olive oil not only gives it a wonderful flavor, but also keeps the cake moist for a long time.
-It’s probably one of my favorite sponge cake recipes.
+This olive oil cake is probably one of my favorite sponge cake recipes.

 Time it takes